 I didn’t have time for a close inspection, so I can’t confirm that starvation is the cause of death, but I’d say it’s a pretty good guess.
-I didn’t top up any of our hives with sugar syrup before winter.
+I didn’t top up any of my hives with sugar syrup before winter.
 I let the bees take honey from their own honey supers instead.
 Unfortunately, these bees didn’t get enough.
 And so it goes.
 Continue reading →

-It was warm enough today (1°C / 34°F) to take a peek inside our four hives and add some pollen patties.
+It was warm enough today (1°C / 34°F) to take a peek inside my four hives and add some pollen patties.
 I didn’t have to top up the dry sugar that was added 46 days ago.
 The bees in the foundationless hive are low on honey, as I suspected, and have eaten through the most sugar, but they have enough to keep them going for a while.
 The bees in the conventional hives have eaten some of their sugar, but I still think they would have been fine without it.
 I could see several frames full of honey in each of the hives.
 The bees in the conventional hives were clustering above the top bars by the end of December, but a lack of honey doesn’t seem to be the reason.
 Okay, then, here’s how it played out in video form.
-First, a short version in HD that cuts to the chase.
+First, a short version that cuts to the chase.

 (Yes, I know it’s a female worker and not a little guy, but saying “little girl” doesn’t work for me.)
 Continue reading →